rtwindsurfing/rtwindsurfing.github.io/index.md

  to understand all about the different board types, sail types, board volumes, sail sizes, quivers, booms, masts, harnesses and ...
 OMG there's so much to it!

 ### Save money and progress faster

-Right Track Windsurfing will keep you on the right track and help establish, guide and source your equipment needs.
+Right Track Windsurfing will keep you on the right track and help establish, guide and source your equipment needs optimised for your current level.
-Whatever your budget we wil know where to look and what to look for.
+Whatever your budget we wil know where to look and what to look for and you will learn loads in the process.

 ### Cost
-At present I'm just asking for a minimum donation to
+At present I'm just asking for a minimum donation so get on board now and start receiving some (windsurfing) love.

 ### Contact

+rtwindsurfing@gmail.com